-If you desire additional automation (and less details), Mr. Antonio Diaz coded an automated tool capable of restoring the restorable.
+If you desire additional automation (and less details), Mr. Antonio Diaz coded an automated tool capable of restoring what's restorable.

 This tool is called ddrescue and will, essentially, perform what the previous dd command would, with the additional benefits of a more verbose screen output, a browseable log file and some powerful internal defaults that needn't be tuned.